Diamondbacks vs. Padres Player Props Betting Odds

-Player prop betting options for Juan Soto, Corbin Carroll and others are available in the San Diego Padres-Arizona Diamondbacks matchup at Chase Field on Saturday, starting at 8:10 PM ET.
+Player props are available for Juan Soto and Corbin Carroll, among others, when the San Diego Padres visit the Arizona Diamondbacks at Chase Field on Sunday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!